-Find out what kind of carpet is best for rooms with heavy furniture.
-Learn what type of carpet to avoid and get tips on how to remove indentations.
+Find out what kind of carpet is best to go under heavy office furniture.
+Learn why low-pile, commercial grade carpet is a good choice for a home office space.
+Get tips on how to remove furniture indentations in carpet.

 LESLIE: Alright.
 Todd in Florida, you’ve got The Money Pit.
 How can we help you today?